Gov. Kelly says Kansas could get up to 150,000 doses by the end of December

-The state expects to receive 23,750 vaccines from Pfizer within 3-5 days after the vaccine is marked for approval by the FDA.
+The state expects to receive 23,750 vaccines from Pfizer within three to five days after the vaccine is marked for approval by the FDA.
 The dates for vaccine arrival are set between Dec.
 13-15.
 Then, more vaccines are expected to come in the following weeks, helping fill the state’s demand for vaccines in vulnerable populations.

 “The initial vaccines that we get, about 24,000, is not enough to even take care of all of our healthcare workers, so we will target the high-risk ones and those will be the people working on the COVID units,” Governor Kelly said when talking about the limited shipment of initial doses.